mahdichamseddine/CaRaCTO/README.md

 # CaRaCTO
-Code of the Radar-Camera calibration method (CaRaCTO) published at ICPRAM 2024
+Code of the Camera-Radar calibration method (CaRaCTO) published at ICPRAM 2024

 (Coming Soon)